Günther Lütjens: Death

 Lütjens recognised the gravity of the situation.
 At 23:58 on 26 May, Lütjens transmitted to Group West, the Naval HQ "To the Führer of the German Reich, Adolf Hitler.
-We will fight to the end thinking of you confident as in a rock in the victory of Germany" Hitler replied at 01:53 on 27 May: "I thank you in the name of the whole German nation – Adolf Hitler."
+We will fight to the end, believing in you and confident as in a rock in the victory of Germany" Hitler replied at 01:53 on 27 May: "I thank you in the name of the whole German nation – Adolf Hitler."
 Later another message was sent, "To the crew of the battleship Bismarck: all Germany is with you.
 What can be done will be done.
 Your devotion to your duty will strengthen our people in the struggle for their existence – Adolf Hitler."